 The safety of our students, faculty and staff is paramount.
 St. Paul faculty/staff have been trained by the Bristol Police Department in A.L.I.C.E.
 (Alert, Lockdown, Inform, Counter, Evacuate) active shooter response preparedness.
-Our training and practices are reviewed annually at the beginning of each new school year.
-Student drills will be conducted each semester this year.
-Parents will be notified, in advance, testing our Voice Reach emergency response automated telephone system.
+Our training and practices are reviewed annually at the beginning of each new school year with all members of the St. Paul community.
+Student drills will be conducted each semester.
+Parents will be notified, in advance of a drill, testing our Voice Reach emergency response automated telephone system.